Liga Femenil: Club changes

 For the inaugural season, only 16 of the 18 Liga MX clubs had a Liga MX Femenil team as Chiapas and Puebla were allowed to not have a team due to financial problems.
 However, by the second season, all 18 clubs had an active Liga MX Femenil side.
 By then, Chiapas had been relegated to Ascenso MX, while Lobos BUAP had been promoted to Liga MX.
 As such, Lobos BUAP and Puebla both introduced their Liga MX Femenil sides during the 2018–2019 season.

 By the third season, the league was expanded to 19 teams as Atlético San Luis Femenil was introduced due to Atlético San Luis promotion to Liga MX while no team was relegated.
 Additionally, the Lobos BUAP franchise was acquired by then-second division club FC Juárez, as such the Lobos BUAP femenil team moved from Puebla to Juárez to form FC Juárez Femenil.
 After the Apertura 2019, Veracruz folded in Liga MX, as such Veracruz Femenil became a defunct club as well, bringing the league back down to 18 teams.
 In June 2020, amidst the COVID-19 pandemic, the Monarcas Morelia franchised was relocated to Mazatlán, putting an end to Morelia Femenil's three-years old trajectory in the top flight, and creating and integrating Mazatlán F.C. as the newest member of the league.

+On 9 December 2025, Mexican Football Federation president, Mikel Arriola, confirmed that Atlante F.C. and Mazatlan had entered into an agreement in which Atlante would be acquiring Mazatlan's Liga MX franchise rights through, with the deal expected to closed in the first half of 2026.
+On 23 April 2026, Atlante announced that the deal had closed, therefore officializing the desintegration of the entire Mazatlán organization and allowing Atlantle to join Liga MX beginning with the 2026–27 season.
+As per Liga MX regulations, Atlante Femenil is also expected to make its debut in Liga Femenil during the 2026–27 season.